pedroserano/esp-homekit-multiple-sensors/README.md

 https://github.com/maximkulkin/esp-homekit-demo

-Detailed instructions on how to use the code found here can be found on Maxim's repository.
-It is the first thing to do before trying the code here.
+Detailed instructions on how to use the code found here can be found here: https://github.com/pedroserano/esp-homekit-multiple-sensors/wiki

 This multiple sensor example is basically Maxim Kulkin's temperature sensure example with the following improvements: